ctu-mrs/gaussian_splatting_pipeline/README.md

 > Use between 200 and 800 images.
 More images create a difficult problem for solving.

 > [!TIP]
 > When gathering images, make sure the data contain parallel motion, rather than rotation.
-Cover the scene with duplicit viewpoints (different 3D locations).
+Cover the scene with duplicate viewpoints (different 3D locations).

 ### Camera registration (Sparse reconstruction)

-Sparse reconstruction is the neccessary steps for creating a Gaussian splat.
+Sparse reconstruction is the necessary steps for creating a Gaussian splat.
 Moreover, it is also needed for 3D mesh generation (for simulating LiDAR and collisions).

 1. `./02_camera_registration/01_extract_features.sh` (minutes to tens of minutes)